bot-app/trading/docs/faq.md

 Trading does not have a Crypto token offering.

-Token offerings you find on the internet referring Trading, FreqAI or freqUI must be considered to be a scam, trying to exploit trading's popularity for their own, nefarious gains.
+Token offerings you find on the internet referring Trading, TradingAI or freqUI must be considered to be a scam, trying to exploit trading's popularity for their own, nefarious gains.